cowrie/cowrie/docs/sql/README.rst

     ...
     2017-11-27T22:19:58-0600 [-] Ready to accept SSH connections

-## Confirm That Events are Logged to the MySQL Database
+## Confirm that events are logged to the MySQL Database

 Wait for a new login attempt to occur.
 Use tail like before to quickly check if any activity has been recorded in the cowrie.log file.